 Open to the elements, the Desert Lounge lets the scenery take centre-stage, with views of the majestic mesas towering over the scrubland plains.
 Ideal for cocktail soirées, special-occasion dinners, and moments of quiet contemplation.

 Emily Lockard-Furry began selling travel in 2014.
-She belongs to the Ultra-Luxe Virtuoso Travel Community and is an Ambassador of Travel Edge.
+She belongs to the Ultra-Luxe Virtuoso Travel Community and is an Ambassador of Departure Lounge.
 She specializes in the following destinations: Australia, New Zealand, Fiji, Tahiti, Hawaii, Maldives and Mexico/Caribbean.
 She focuses on destination weddings and honeymoons, but also plans itineraries for multi-generational families.